Holiday Program

 Don’t miss out on this wonderful opportunity for your child to connect with peers and get a feel for Rosebank College’s welcoming atmosphere.
 Spaces are limited, so secure your spot today by registering here.
 We look forward to welcoming your family to our community and providing an unforgettable holiday experience for your child!

-Two and Three-day Multi-Sport Program
+Three-day Multi-Sport Program

 Our Multi-Sport Program for primary-aged children includes basic skill instructions and game-based warm-ups focusing on relationship building and technical work.
 We ensure maximum participation and provide opportunities for learning rules, strategies, skills and gameplay through guided discovery and game based learning.
 The activities will centre around the importance of team work and individual skill sets including: invasion games and sports such as netball, basketball, football, rugby and baseball, along with fundamental movement skills essential for both primary and secondary years.
 Children will have the chance to work both individually and as part of a team, while also socialising with others.
 Coaches observe closely, providing encouragement to develop proper technical skills while focusing on overall gameplay improvement.